 We strongly believe in the value that volunteers add to the well-being and development of our members.
 As little as one or two hours per week as a mentor can positively impact a child’s life.

-Volunteers interested in on-going opportunities must attend a volunteer training and submit a Volunteer Application and Fingerprint Binder.
+Volunteers interested in on-going opportunities must submit a Volunteer Application, Fingerprint Binder, and complete a Volunteer Training.

 For information about volunteer opportunities at the Club, please email firstname.lastname@example.org or call 239-325-1700.

 Volunteer Scheduling and Time Commitment

 While some volunteer roles have specific time commitments, many are at the volunteer’s discretion.
 Weekly tutors must commit to at least 1 hour per week during the school year, while other volunteer opportunities can be any time during operating hours, based on club needs.

 Frequently Asked Questions

 - Read through all of the information and ensure that you are eligible to volunteer at BGCCC

 - Complete volunteer application, including background check consent form (Not applicable for volunteers 18 and under)